bazelbuild/bazel/site/docs/tutorial/backend-server.md

 AppEngine rules from a GitHub archive.
 We could also have used [`git_repository`](/docs/be/workspace.html#git_repository) to fetch the rules directly from the Git repository.

-Then the next two lines use the `appengine_repositories` function defined in these rules to download the libraries and SDK needed to build AppEngine applications.
+The next two lines use the `appengine_repositories` function defined in these rules to download the libraries and SDK needed to build AppEngine applications.